cabforum/cabforum.org/content/posts/2022/2022-01-06-minutes-of-the-ca-browser-forum-f2f-meeting-54-virtual-13-14-october-2021.md

 Subscriber keys Ian McMillan: this is all about getting off of the acceptance of software generated and protected private keys.
 Pushing the official guidellines and requirements about cloud based solutions.
 Subscribers are using those solutions, but are they using the software protected versions,. or the hardware backed solutions?
 Really, that’s what we’re after, if you’re going to have a private key, it has to be generated in a hardware crypto module and remain protected there.

 Hang-up is how does the subscriber or the CA gain that verification?
 Some of the topics are: updated requirement for the CA to ship the hardware crypto module with or without the preinstalled key pair.
 Optimal position is the subscriber countersigns the request with a manufacturer certificate.
 Not broadly available yet.
 Other option is signing services being in this boat.
 Signing service to countersign the certificate request making an attestation about the usage.
 Or subscribers can provide a suitable audit – but previously Tim C from BDO indicated that they don’t see that in any of the audits that they do.
-Other ones discussed: suitable report from cloud key protection solution (for example azure key vault provides log of key creation, and the “vault” will have the label of premium or managed HSM, which means not software key protected.
+Other ones discussed: suitable report from cloud key protection solution (for example azure key vault provides log of key creation, and the “vault” will have the label of premium or managed HSM, which means not software key protected).
 None of the GCP use software protected keys, all of them are hardware backed, same with amazon.
 But some providers are all software backed.
 CAs could be witnessing the key creation on a suitable model (via teams or zoom) and recording the key creation with the subscriber.

 How do we get to a place where everybody is comfortable that we are getting that verification from the Subscriber.